jeffThompson/Recipes/README.md

 For example: `aloo-matar.md` should have an image called `aloo-matar.jpg` in the `images` folder.

 You can also include other images in the recipe using Markdown's image syntax: `![alt text](url)`.
 You'll probably want to update the stylesheet to size them appropriately.

+## OTHER OPTIONS
+The `recipe.php` file also includes some more options you can customize:

+* `yelpLocation`: the city/state where you're located to make Yelp searches easier!
+No need for fancy formatting, this will work fine: `Minneapolis MN`
+* `helpUrls`: dictionary with the `label` (text displayed) and `url` in template form.
+The string `<name>` will be replaced with your recipe's name
+* `lookForHeroImage`: on by default, but you can turn it off if you never intend to include hero images
+* `autoUrlSections`: list of sections in the recepe template where you want raw URLs (ex: www.instagram.com) to be turned into real links.
+Great for the `Based On` section but not so good if you want to include Markdown-formatted links in other sections
+* `shortenUrls`: turns a super-long url into just the main domain name (link will still work as normal, just less cluttered).
+Off by default but exists if you want it